 20,000+

-Pregnancy gingivitis typically begins in the first trimester, peaks in the third, and manifests as swollen, tender gums that bleed during brushing and flossing.
-For many women, it appears so gradually that they adjust their habits without realizing it: brushing more gently, avoiding flossing near sensitive areas, rinsing instead of doing a full clean.
+Pregnancy gingivitis typically begins in the first trimester, peaks in the third, and manifests as swollen, tender gums that bleed during brushing.
+For many women, it appears so gradually that they adjust without realizing it — brushing more gently, avoiding flossing, rinsing instead of fully cleaning.
 Each small concession allows the condition to progress.

 "The bleeding gums?
 Most women assume it's just a pregnancy thing they have to live with.
 But it's actually the earliest sign that something needs attention."